Learning How to Farm,

 We cut and bale our own hay; fortunate to have land that has a lot of old perennial grasses that have been used as pasture and hay fields for more than 15 years.

 As Grass farmers, our entire farm operation relies on the health of our soil and the grass it provides.
 All the animals on our farm are on pasture.
 We use organic and ecological soil management practices to maintain the soil health.
-This includes fertilizing with manure produced only on our farm and only after it has been properly composted.
+This includes fertilizing with manure produced on our farm and only after it has been properly composted.
 Proper composting encourages worms and that wonderful good bacteria.
 The finely textured perennial grasses that are native to Grey County grow well on our hilly clay based soil.
 We have spent a lot of time and energy since purchasing the farm in 2006, improving the soil, hay and pasture lands.

 When needed, we lightly rake or disk the top of the clay soil to open it up before winter to help flatten out the ground and break up the top layer of soil so it accepts frost seeding in the spring.
 The existing grass remains while the new seed is allowed to find a place to live.